 Federal Pell Grant awards will be divided in two payments each semester.
 The first refund will be during the first week of the semester.
 The second refund will be during the tenth week of the semester.
-At the end of the eighth week of the semester your enrollment will be checked.
+During mid semester your enrollment will be checked.
 You may be required to pay a portion or your entire grant if you withdraw from any or all your classes.